This page explains how to create and manage virtual machines (VMs) and policies in your private cloud by using the vSphere client.

 - In vCenter, click the Disk icon and select vsanDatastore.
-Click Files and then click New Folder.
+Click Files > New Folder.

 - Create a folder called ISOs and templates.

-- In the ISOs and templates folder, click Upload files.
+- In your new folder, click Upload files.

 - Follow the on-screen instructions to upload the ISO.

 Create your new VM in vCenter, and attach it to a workload network segment:

 - In vCenter, click the Hosts and clusters icon.

 - Right-click Workload and select New virtual machine.

 - Select Create new virtual machine and click Next.

 - Name the machine, select the Workload VM's location, and click Next.